AustralianBioCommons/tower/main/join_us.md

 -   Agreement to follow a support plan with milstones to achieve.
 -   Access to compute infrastructure is available through [Australian BioCommons Leadership Share (ABLeS)](https://australianbiocommons.github.io/ables/) if eligibility criteria are met.

-If you meet the prerequisites for an organisation workspace and require help to quickly push your workspace to production mode, [contacting us](contact_us) to discuss this.
+If you meet the prerequisites for an organisation workspace and require help to quickly push your workspace to production mode, [contact us](contact_us) to discuss this.

 If you are unable to meet the prerequisites, you can still access the BioCommons Nextflow Tower service to explore and learn more.
 However, we encourage you to start working on meeting the prerequisites, as they are essential for effective use of the workspace and to gain the benefits of the support team.